 We currently live in a world where there is an abundance of stuff but our parents or grandparents grew up in a time of “lesser stuff”.
 We are not all the same and our life principals are formed in our teens to early 20’s and so are heavily influenced by life at that time.
 So you will need to understand that their connection to their possessions will probably be different than yours.
 They may not be so inspired by having rooms that look like they are out of a Better Homes & Gardens magazine or being a minimalist.

 The greatest skills you will need will be understanding, empathy, patience and a big dose of being “non-judgmental”.

 Firstly, be clear about the WHY – why you what to help your mother or grandmother declutter?

-- Is it to make her home safer, easier to clean and thus easier and healthier for her to live in?
+- Is it to make their home safer, easier to clean and thus easier and healthier to live in?

 - Or is it to take “wow” before and after photos to impress others?

 - Make sure you are not imposing how you would like their home to look on them?

 - Unless you are preparing a property for sale, it is not about the latest cushions and home accessories.
 It is about making their home easier for them to live in, while ensuring it still feels like their home!
 They may not want new linen or gorgeous designer cushions.
 If they are happy with the way their home is decorated, let it be.

 Okay, so now that we are clear about the WHY (helping them to achieve a balanced home that reflects what they love and how they want to live) –